ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/security-privacy.md

 ### Share analytics with the ExpressionEngine Development Team?

-EllisLab asks users to help improve ExpressionEngine by providing analytics, diagnostic, and usage information to the ExpressionEngine Development Team.
+PacketTide asks users to help improve ExpressionEngine by providing analytics, diagnostic, and usage information to the ExpressionEngine Development Team.

 When this setting is on, the following information is occasionally collected: